ustaxcourt/ef-cms/docs/state-management-migration/README.md

 ## Goal

-Design a simple, scalable, and maintainable state management module that keeps React components simple, bereft of logic, and independent of dependencies.
+Design a simple, scalable, and maintainable state management module that keeps React components bereft of business logic and independent of dependencies, including anything tightly coupled to React itself.